-Coolest Ever Farming Tractor Cakes
+Coolest Ever Farming Tractor Cakes and Decorating Tips

 These cakes were for a 3-year old boy who is a huge fan of John Deere Tractors.
 I baked individual rectangular shaped cakes and cut them down to the shape of a tractor (rounded the front corners, lowered the back, and trimmed the back sides for the large wheels).
 I used Chocolate-covered Oreos for the back tires and mini Oreos for the front tires.
-I frosted with green frosting (Wilton recipe with half butter half shortening) and yellow frosting piped for the lines and logo (did freehand and is much easier than it looks!!!) and yellow in the wheels.
+Then, I frosted with green frosting (Wilton recipe with half butter half shortening) and yellow frosting piped for the lines and logo (did freehand and is much easier than it looks!!!) and yellow in the wheels.

 I kneaded cocoa with a bit of marzipan (bought at the grocery story) to get brown and molded a seat and steering wheel stuck the wheel into the cake with a toothpick (you have to make sure that the kids pull the steering wheel out before eating).
 The birthday boy could not wait to eat them – be forewarned that these cakes are too cute and yummy-looking to let them sit for long!